sri-bandara/sri-bandara/README.md

 ### Hello! 👋🏽

-My name is Sri and I'm a data science undergraduate at Deakin university Melbourne .
+My name is Sri and I'm a data science undergraduate at Deakin University.

 - 🔭 I’m currently working on Machine Learning projects using python and tensorflow.
 - 🚀 I’m currently learning different machine learning algorithms and statistics.